mariushobbhahn/mariushobbhahn.github.io/_posts/2021-05-10-chronic_pain_cause_area.md

 We originally expected CP to be especially prevalent in the developed world since the population there is on average older, more obese, and more likely to work a desk job.
 However, the evidence is inconclusive and there seems to be very high variability in the prevalence of CP between developing nations.
 The meta-study by Andrews et al. [5](#References) found that there is a significant difference between developed and developing nations with regards to the prevalence of chronic pain.
 More specifically, they find a CI of 6.9–10.3% for developed and 3.9–25.1% for developing nations.
 It must be noted though that their data was very sparse for developing nations and should be treated with caution.
 Another meta-study [6](#References) focused exclusively on developing countries in South America, Africa and Asia.
-They found that there was a high variance between different developing nations ranging from a prevalence between 13% and 51% (One estimate for Nepal, see cite [TODO]).
-After accounting for publication bias they estimated that the overall prevalence of chronic pain in developing countries is around 18% which they compare to a mean estimate of 18.4% for Germany (TODO cite from [6]), 21% in Hong Kong (TODO cite from [6]), and 19-21.4% in the USA (TODO cite from [6]).
+They found that there was a high variance between different developing nations ranging from a prevalence between 13% and 51% (One estimate for Nepal, see [24](#References)).
+After accounting for publication bias they estimated that the overall prevalence of chronic pain in developing countries is around 18% which they compare to a mean estimate of 18.4% for Germany [27](#References), 21.5% in Hong Kong [28](#References), and 19-21.4% in the USA [29](#References).
 While the mean estimates show only small differences, it hides the underlying distribution of cases and countries.

 |Country           |Participants|CP prevalence (95% CI)|Reference                 |